byrne365/Multi-user-Blog/README.md

 #Browsing the app

 Using the `Chrome` browser, (which you installed above) browse to the site on the following address http://blog-myblog.appspot.com/.
- * Users should `sign up` in order to send `new posts` and `comments`, `Sign Up` link exists on the top right corner
+ * Users should `sign up` in order to post a `new post` or `comment`on an existing post.The `Sign Up` link can be located on the top right corner of the `Navigation Bar`.
- * A returning user can use the `Login` link (top right corner) to log in to there account
+ * A returning user can use the `Login` link (top right corner) to log in to their account.
- * Once logged in the users user name and `Logout` link can be found in the top right hand corner
+ * Once logged in, the users `User name` and the `Logout` link can be found in the top right hand corner of the `Navigstion Bar`.
- * A user can post a new blog post by clicking the `New Post` navigation button after they are logged in
+ * A user can post a new post by clicking the `New Post` button located on the top right of the `Navigation Bar`.
  * A Post can be viewed in detail by clicking on the posts subject
- * Once a user has clicked on the subject of the post the comments of the posts can be seen
+ * Once a user has clicked on the subject of the post the comments of that post can be viewed.
- * New comments can be added by clicking `Add Comment button` located under each post, the user must be logged in in order to leave a comment.
+ * New comments can be added by clicking the `Add Comment button` located under each post, the user must be logged in in order to leave a comment.
- * Posts and Comments can be modified, if they are created by the logged in user.
+ * `Posts` and `Comments` can be modified, if they are created by the logged in user.
  * If the user is authorized they can access the `Post`, `Comment`, `Edit` or `Delete` functions.
 These links are located **under the content at bottom right corner**
- * A logged in user may `like` and `unlike` a post by clicking the `Like` or `Unlike` button found under the content, once clicked the `Like` will change to `Liked`or `Unliked`
+ * A logged in user may `like` and `Unlike` a post by clicking the `Like` or `Unlike` button found under the content, once clicked it will change to `Liked`or `Unliked`.
  * Users are unable to `Like` or `Unlike` their own posts.

 #In order to run the app site locally, (on your local machine), the user is required to: